Characters: Dragon Gate

 - Kicked Upstairs: From wrestler, to referee, to general manager.

 - Wrestling Doesn't Pay: Originally Pescatore Yagi, a wrestling fisherman, and then Bakery Yagi, a wrestling baker.

 - You Have Outlived Your Usefulness: How his career as a wrestler ended.
 Yagi (in his Bakery Yagi gimmick) was part of the heel faction of the Italian Connection, and when the ItaCon finally split, he followed Shuji Kondo, brother YASSHI and Shogo Takagi.
 They sent him to get some bread, and while he was away, Toru Owashi came out.
 Owashi told Yagi that "sumos don't eat bread" and attacked him.

-- Chuck Cunningham Syndrome: His re-disappearance following the half-hearted 2012 return was never addressed.
-Despite he doesn't wrestles anymore, is even technically still on the roster.
+- Chuck Cunningham Syndrome: His re-disappearance following the half-hearted 2012 return was never addressed, and he hasn't been seen on the cards since even though he's technically still on the roster.

 - Put on a Bus: Put himself there, actually.
 He actually decided to retire in 2009, his stablemates convinced him not to.
 Instead, he took an "indefinite leave of absence" to heal nagging injuries.

 - Satan: His original gimmick was Takamichi Iwasa, the Crown Prince of Hell and the Satanic Mat Master.